DonLe86223/dsc80-2026-wi/syllabus.md

 have.
 You’re also encouraged to answer questions asked by other students.
 Explaining something is a great way to solidify your understanding of it!

-**Please don’t email individual staff members, just make a private or public Campuswire post instead.**
+**Please don’t email or DM individual staff members.
+Make a private or public Campuswire post instead.**

 ---